thenetworkgrinch/YAGSL-gitbook/bringing-up-swerve/creating-your-first-configuration.md

-2. Measure the wheel diameter
+2. Measure the wheel diameter _in meters_
 3. Determine the _reported_ internal encoder resolution
     * _Note: Most encoders now normalize the reported values to -1 to 1, so the Encoder Resolution when computing the conversion factors should generally be “1”.
 One known exception is the TalonSRX._
 4. Find the drive/angle gear ratio from the swerve module manufacturer specs